webmakaka/oracledba.net/website/01-docs/01-database/03-installation/02-distributed/02-rac/linux/6.7/oracle/12.1/02-iscsi-asm/02-virtualbox-machines/03-dns-server.md

     --type hdd \
     --medium ${vm}_dsk1.vdi

-### Подключаю IDE контроллер к которому будет позднее подключен DVD-ROM:
+### Connect the IDE controller to which the DVD-ROM will later be connected:

     $ VBoxManage storagectl ${vm} \
     --add ide \
     --name "IDE Controller"

-### Подключаю к IDE контроллеру DVD образ инсталлируемой операционной системы:
+### Connect the DVD image of the operating system being installed to the IDE controller:

     $ VBoxManage storageattach ${vm} \
     --storagectl "IDE Controller" \